WestpacCXTeam/Starter-Pack/README.md

 # Cache busting and new versions

-Run below code to bump up to the next version and cache bust your application:
+Run the below code to bump up to the next version and cache bust your application:

 ```
-grunt bumpup
+grunt bump
 ```

 If you want to reference the new version string in your HTML, JS or CSS just use this: